-SSRO (2016) Guidance on the SSRO's Referrals Procedures for Opinions under the Defence Reform Act 2014.
-SSRO (2016) Guidance on the SSRO's Referrals Procedures for Determinations under the Defence Reform Act 2014.
-Updated referrals guidance is due for publication on 1 April 2019.
+10 SSRO (2019) Guidance on the SSRO's Referrals Procedures for Opinions under the Defence Reform Act 2014.
+SSRO (2019) Guidance on the SSRO's Referrals Procedures for Determinations under the Defence Reform Act 2014.

 Determinations

 - 8.6 The SSRO may determine whether the amount of an agreed cost risk adjustment, POCO adjustment or capital servicing adjustment is appropriate on referral from: - a. the Secretary of State; - b. the primary contractor (in the case of a QDC); or - c. the sub-contractor (in the case of a QSC). - 8.7 In the case of a QDC, the SSRO may also determine whether the amount of an adjustment agreed on a group basis is appropriate. - 8.8 In making a determination, the SSRO must have regard to the following: - a. the information that was available to each party at the time of the agreement; and - b. the statutory guidance that was in place at the time of the agreement. - 8.9 In making a determination in relation to the cost risk adjustment, the SSRO must also have regard to the terms of the contract. - 8.10 If the SSRO determines the amount of an adjustment was not appropriate, it may determine the contract price for a QDC is to be adjusted by a specified amount.
 In the case of a QSC, the SSRO may determine that a payment of a specified amount must be made to or by the Secretary of State.